philipjball/OffCon3/README.md

 ## Implementation Details

 ### TD3
-This code implements the [Addressing Function Approximation Error in Actor-Critic Methods](https://arxiv.org/abs/1802.09477) paper, using SAC hyperparameters where appropriate (i.e., learning rate, network architecture).
+This code implements the [Addressing Function Approximation Error in Actor-Critic Methods](https://arxiv.org/abs/1802.09477) paper, using SAC hyperparameters where appropriate (i.e., learning rate, collection steps).

 ### SAC
 This code implements the follow up paper [Soft Actor-Critic Algorithms and Applications](https://arxiv.org/abs/1812.05905), which includes a learned entropy trade-off hyperparameter.
+As noted above, 3 hidden layer MLPs are used in the actor and critic.

 ### TDS
 As mentioned in the paper, this is SVG(0) with double-Q (or SAC without entropy); analysis shows this is essentially DDPG when trained on standard Gym MuJoCo.